chrisgrieser/nvim-alt-substitute/README.md

 | `javascript`    | `node`       |

 __Add Support for more flavors__
-The plugin has been specifically build with easy extensibility in mind.
+The plugin has been specifically built with extensibility in mind.
 It should take no more than ~10 LoC to add support for more regex flavors.
 Have a look at [how javascript regex is supported](./lua/alt-substitute/regex/javascript.lua).
 [There is also a template you should use.](./lua/alt-substitute/regex/template.lua)

 ## Limitations
 - Only the `g` flag is supported.